joaquinsalas/nowcastingRt/README.md

 # In R
 ## update files
-*updateDelays.Rmd*, updates the observation of confirmed positives by date of onset.
+Run *updateDelays.Rmd*, whcih updates the observation of confirmed positives by date of onset.
 It generates <updated_delays*.csv>, one for each state of Mexico under analysis.

 # In Matlab